lewisdoesstuff/bento-next/README.md

 ### :paintbrush: Custom Themes

 Bento can be expanded with user-defined themes!
-To create one, add a new .css file to `./public/css/themes/`, then add it to the array of themes in `config.js`.
+To create one, add a new .css file to `./public/css/themes/`, then add it to the array of themes in `config.ts`.
 If you've got a theme you'd like to see included, please open a PR, or open an issue with a link to the color palette.
 Example: